MEET THE TEAM

 Associate Professor, College of Social Work

-Dr. Boel-Studt has 20 years of combined experience in practice, training and technical assistance, research, and evaluation spanning the child welfare, children’s mental health, and juvenile justice systems.
-Boel-Studt holds a bachelor’s degree in psychology from Coe College and both a MSW and PhD in Social Work from the University of Iowa.
-Her research focuses on the quality and effectiveness of services for children and youth served in out-of-home care settings.
 Dr. Boel-Studt has extensive experience collaborating with public and private agencies to promote quality services across child service systems.
 Her major contributions include developing and validating the Quality Standards Assessment for children’s out-of-home care.
 She serves as Principal Investigator, leading the development of Florida’s legislatively mandated statewide accountability system for residential care.
-She is also collaborating with the Texas Health and Human Services Commission and the University of Texas Health at San Antonio to lead the development of a comprehensive quality improvement and training platform as part of the Residential Treatment Center Project that aims to treat children with acute behavioral health needs while supporting family preservation.
+She also collaborates with the Texas Health and Human Services Commission and the University of Texas Health at San Antonio to lead the development of a comprehensive quality improvement and training platform.
+This platform is part of the Residential Treatment Center Project that aims to treat children with acute behavioral health needs while supporting family preservation.

 Jonathan Huefner, PhD